Personal finance implies an individual pursuit of financial responsibility.

 These decisions left us highly leveraged, with little wiggle room in our budgets.
-We struggled to make any progress with our debts and couldn’t even afford to make minimum credit card payments on occasions.
+We struggled to make any progress with our debts and couldn’t even afford to make minimum credit card payments on occasion.

-Our irresponsible behaviours, mixed with zero financial accountability to each other, culminated in over $20,000 of debts on two separate occasions, not to mention endless arguments and sleepless nights that we could do without.
+Our irresponsible behaviors, mixed with zero financial accountability to each other, culminated in over $20,000 of debts on two separate occasions, not to mention endless arguments and sleepless nights that we could do without.

 We knew we had to make some drastic changes.

 We didn’t transition from impulsive spenders to money ninjas overnight, but the shift did happen rather quickly.